SaaS MVP definition

 The essential stack will mainly depend on the project’s complexity, but we prefer using the following programming languages and frameworks:

-• JavaScript (JS), the most widely-used language that’s ideal for frontend development
+• JavaScript (JS), the most widely used programming language, is perfect for frontend development.

 • Python, a dynamic programming language that works with many high-level frameworks